 The Headteacher has overall responsibility for the development of healthcare plans for pupils with medical conditions.
-Operational oversight of these tasks has been delegated to name of Charlotte Langdown, SENDCo
+Operational oversight of these tasks are the responsibility of Amy Fidler, SENDCo.

 Not all pupils with a medical condition will require a healthcare plan.
 It will be agreed with a healthcare professional and/or parents when a healthcare plan would be inappropriate or disproportionate.
 This will be based on evidence.